SAN DIEGO, November 26, 2016 – One week ago, Andre Ward and Sergey Kovalev made their case for the top spot on boxing’s “pound for pound” best list.

 Saturday night, Vasyl Lomachenko of Ukraine showed up the both of them in his own bid for consideration.
 In retaining his WBA world junior lightweight title, Lomachenko (7-1, 5 KOs) thoroughly dominated Nicholas Walters of Jamaica (26-1-1, 21 KOs).
 So thoroughly, Walters quit on in the corner after the seventh round in a “no mas” moment rather than let fans continue to see the beatdown.

 Lomachenko didn’t pound Walters.
 He didn’t have to.
-Lomachenko’s skills are all so on point, he made Walters, an undefeated boxer who himself beat 2012 Fighter of the Year Nonito Donaire in his own dominant performance, look merely average.
+Lomachenko’s skills are all so on point he made Walters, an undefeated boxer who beat 2012 Fighter of the Year Nonito Donaire in his own dominant performance last year, look merely average.

 Footwork?
 Lomachenko could win “Dancing With The Stars.”
 Speed?
 Right there with Manny Pacquiao.
 Defense?
 He could teach Floyd Mayweather a thing or two.
 Armed with these tools, he picked Walters apart to the head and the body while never putting himself in danger.
-Lomachenko gave Walters few changes to unleash his power punches.
-He moves so swiftly around his opponents, they can’t ever find the target.
+Lomachenko moves so swiftly and nimbly around his opponents, they can’t ever find the target.

-After an especially dominating seventh round in which it looked like Lomachenko had decided he was bored and started moving in on Walters to end the fight, Walters told referee Tony Weeks in the corner he didn’t want to continue.
-Walters, who trains in Panama and speaks Spanish, was heard saying “no mas,” reminding viewers of Panamanian Robert Duran quitting at the hands of Sugar Ray Leonard.
+During an especially dominating seventh round, Lomachenko decided he was bored.
+He started moving in on Walters to end the fight.
+Walters told referee Tony Weeks in the corner after he survived the round he didn’t want to continue.
+Walters, who trains in Panama and speaks Spanish, was heard saying “no mas,” reminding longtime fans of Panamanian Robert Duran quitting at the hands of Sugar Ray Leonard.

-While it’s true Walters was totally at Lomachenko’s mercy and perhaps in danger of being knocked out, it is the ethos of most fighters to carry on, to look for that opportunity no matter how improbable before the final bell to turn the tide.
-It’s hard to argue with the logic when thinking long term about a fighter’s well-being and his future.
+It’s true Walters was at Lomachenko’s mercy and in danger of being knocked out. it is the ethos of most fighters to carry on, to look for that opportunity no matter how improbable before the final bell to turn the tide.
+It’s hard to argue with the logic when thinking long term about a fighter’s future well-being.
 But it didn’t make fans at The Cosmopolitan in Las Vegas too happy as they booed Walters.

 “It wasn’t about quitting, right,” explained Walters.
 “If you look at the last round, he caught me with some good shots, I was holding on just to the survive the round.
 It would be stupid to go on after the last round.
 It would be stupid to go on after the last round.